xmpp-iot/xmpp-iot.github.io/_posts/basics/2014-11-04-being-friends.md

 ads: false
 ---

-The most basic concept of using XMPP or for plain chat.
-Is the notion of being friends.
-To exchange data between two endpoints they need to be friends
+The most basic concept of using XMPP is the notion of being friends.
+To exchange data between two endpoints they need to be friends.
+The friendship is in reality to peers subscribing to one and eachothers precense[^precense] updates.

+[^precense] Your state being *online*, *offline*, *available* etc

 ##Friend request

-The friending process starts with one end point asking another for a "subscription" [Pidgin example][pidgin-ex] The two enpoints can be in any domains **my-thing@my-domain.com/resource_id** makes a friend request to **your-thing@your-domain.com/**
+The friending process starts with one end point asking another for a "precense subscription" [Pidgin example][pidgin-ex] The two enpoints can be in any domains **my-thing@my-domain.com/resource_id** makes a friend request to **your-thing@your-domain.com/**

 ##Confirm request

-The enpoint confirms the request and sends a friend request back to the originating peer
+The enpoint confirms the request and sends a "precense subscription" back to the originating peer

 ##Dual subscription

-The two enpoints now have a dual subscription in talking to each other so they can now send read and write
+The two enpoints now have a dual subscription in talking to each other so they can now send read and write.
+The information is stored on the servers in the peer's rosters[^roster]

+[^roster] The storage of all your friends when you login and start a new session the first thing you recieve is your roster, containing the state of al your friend relations.

 ##Having a Parent, Adding security